 What is Inflation Risk?

-Inflation, simply put, is the increase in the price of the goods and services that we purchase and consume.
+Simply put, inflation is the increase in the price of the goods and services we purchase and consume.
 The average inflation rate over the past 30 years is 3.22%.

 We see it in everyday things such as groceries and things that we may only buy a few times in our lives, like houses.
 Inflation is everywhere and can impact everything, but what causes inflation, and why should we worry about it?